xonsh/amalgamate/README.rst

     $ env PKG_DEBUG=1 python script.py

-to supress the amalgameted imports.
+to suppress the amalgamated imports.

 **************
 Setup Hooks
 **************
-We recommend running ``amalgamatge.py`` everytime that setup.py is executed.
+We recommend running ``amalgamate.py`` every time that setup.py is executed.
 This keeps ``__amalgam__.py`` and ``__init__.py`` in sync with the rest of the package.
 Feel free to use the following hook function in your project::

-    def amalagamate_source():
+    def amalgamate_source():
-        """Amalgamtes source files."""
+        """Amalgamates source files."""
         try:
             import amalgamate
         except ImportError: